pau1ie/Booklet/documents/user/usage.rst

 .. image:: ../_static/output_setting002.png

-*Pages* is a number of pages per each signatures.
+*Pages* is the number of pages in each signature.
-When you choose specific number of sheets, additional blank pages will be shown right to selection box.
+Since the total number of pages has to be divisble by the number of pages in a signature, additional blank pages will be added automatically.
+The number of additional blank pages is shown to the right of the selection box.
-In this case, manuscript file has 32 pages, so it will be 0 for 4, 8, 16, 32 number of sheets.
+In this case, the original manuscript file has 32 pages, so no additional pages will be requred for a signature size of 0 for 4, 8, 16, or 32 pages.
-In the list of sheet numbers, you can see some numbers have a subfix :code:`f`.
+You will notice in the pages drop down, some numbers have an :code:`f` suffix.
-:code:`f` indicates fold support numbers. if you select one of those numbers, the fold check will be activated.
+:code:`f` indicates fold support numbers. if you select one of those numbers, the fold check box will be enabled.
+See below for further details on this option.

 Book format